akhikhl/gradle-onejar/README.md

 **launchParameter** - optional, multiplicity 0..N, string or array of strings to be written to the launcher script (.bat or .sh), so that these parameters are passed to the program each time the program is started.

+**jvmMinMemory** - optional, string.
+When specified, the value is added to JVM parameters in launcher scripts in the form -Xms$jvmMinMemory.

+**jvmMaxMemory** - optional, string.
+When specified, the value is added to JVM parameters in launcher scripts in the form -Xmx$jvmMaxMemory.

 **beforeProductGeneration** - optional, closure.
 When specified, the closure will be invoked after project is evaluated and before the products are generated.
 Note that even if there are multiple